 - Apply access policy to network content or services;

 - Access websites filtered or banned by your ISP or government;

 - Allow the website to make requests to externally hosted resources such as music files, images, movie files, etc. when cross-domain restrictions block the website from connecting directly to the outside domains;

 - Allow browsers to make network requests to externally hosted content in the name of a website when cross-domain restrictions block the browser from directly accessing the outside domains.

 - A proxy server may operate on the user’s local computer or at various points between destination servers on the Internet and user’s computer;

 - A proxy server which passes responses and requests unmodified is usually called a tunneling proxy or a gateway;

 - A forward proxy is an Internet-facing proxy which retrieves from a large range of sources, mostly everywhere on the Internet;

-- A reverse proxy usually is an Internet-facing proxy which is used as a front-end to protect and control access to a server on a private network, mostly performing tasks such as caching, authentication, load-balancing or decryption.
+- A reverse proxy usually is an Internet-facing proxy that is used as a front-end to protect and control access to a server on a private network, mostly performing tasks such as caching, authentication, load-balancing, or decryption.